google/crosvm/docs/book/src/running_crosvm/custom_kernel_rootfs.md

 # Custom Kernel / Rootfs

-This document explains how to build a custom kernel and use debootstrab to build a rootfs for running crosvm.
+This document explains how to build a custom kernel and use debootstrap to build a rootfs for running crosvm.

 For an easier way to get started with prebuilt images, see [Example Usage](./example_usage.md)